skewb1k/upfile/README.md

 ~/project-b/.prettierrc
 ```

-And you want to keep them in sync, edit one file and easily spread change to other places in other your projects.
+And you want to keep them in sync, edit one file and easily spread changes to other places in other projects.

-1. Add files to tracking
+## Add files to tracking

 Use `add` to register each file: